sorashree/Movie_Recommendation_System/README.md

-# Music_Recommendation_System
+# Movie_Recommendation_System

-Music Recommendation System
+Movie Recommendation System

 A simple movie recommendation system built with Python and Streamlit.
 The application recommends movies based on the movie selected by the user.